ZoranKarbev/e-restaurant/readme.md

-# Create an MVC structured eRestaurant application - part 01
+# MVC structured eRestaurant application - part 01

 1. Create a dish resource and implement all the crud operations for it